webgme/webgme/docs/meta_modeling/modeling_in_webgme.rst

     have to be loaded first and to load :code:`a'`, its base :code:`a` would have to be loaded..

 In general the graph formed by the intersection of the nodes and union of the edges from the containment- and intersection-tree must form a tree (a graph with no loops).
-Luckily the webgme UI and the API ensures that this will never happen.
+Luckily the webgme UI and the API ensures that this won't happen.